cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

   )
 ```

-Another important file is `app.go`, in which each module and keykeeper needs to be imported.
-So first thing you will see is a huge list of modules.
+Also explain `app.go` in which each module and keykeeper will be imported.
+The first thing you will see is a considerable list of modules that are used by most cosmos-sdk apps:

 ```golang